-- 95. Recalls that democracy is incompatible with the continued existence of racism; - 96.
-Notes progress made by some States in the field of democracy, the rule of law, transparent, responsible, accountable and participatory governance, including through electoral support such as assistance and election observation missions in line with best international practice, but notes also that challenges remain in parts of the world;
+- 95. Recalls that democracy is incompatible with the continued existence of racism; (para 255, section 1) - 96.
+Notes progress made by some States in the field of democracy, the rule of law, transparent, responsible, accountable and participatory governance, including through electoral support such as assistance and election observation missions in line with best international practice, but notes also that challenges remain in parts of the world; (merger paras 263, 264, 275 (part 2) section 1)